esmil/gd32vf103inator/README.md

 ##### Debian/Ubuntu

-If you're running Debian unstable aka. sid you should use the riscv64-unknown-elf toolchain:
+If you're running Debian unstable aka. sid or Ubuntu 20.04 (Focal Fossa) you should use the riscv64-unknown-elf toolchain:

 ```sh
 apt-get install gcc-riscv64-unknown-elf make
 ```

-On Ubuntu you might want to try the
+On older Ubuntus you might want to try the
 [embedded toolchain from SiFive](#prebuilt-toolchains-from-sifive) below.

 Otherwise it should also work with the cross compiler for Linux.
 Eg.: